ZhipingJia/HERA/README.md

 ## Repository contents

-Upon publication, this repository will host:
+This repository contains:

-- **Affinity-aware mapping framework**, including:
+- The affinity-aware mapping framework
-  - Logits-deviation profiling (KLD-based accuracy-sensitivity proxy)
-  - EDP profiling (cycle-accurate energy–delay product)
-  - Layer affinity ranking
-- **Experimental scripts** for the Faster R-CNN object-detection demonstration
+- Supporting code for the Faster R-CNN object-detection workload
-- **Experimental scripts** for the PrivateLoRA cloud-edge collaborative LLM demonstration
+- Supporting code for the PrivateLoRA cloud-edge collaborative LLM workload

-## Status

-The complete source code will be released upon publication of the manuscript.
-For early access during the peer-review process, please contact the corresponding authors.

 ## Citation

-A citation entry will be added here once the manuscript is published.
+Citation information will be added here upon publication.

 ## Contact